 - Click on the URL listed in the calendar to attend the workshop online.

-- Upon entrance to the Zoom link, inform the attendant on the “ASAC Online Virtual Front
+- Upon entrance to the Zoom room, inform the attendant on the “ASAC Online Virtual Front

 - Printable instruction sheet for attending achievement workshops.

 - Please log in five minutes early to avoid technical difficulties affecting your ability to join or delays in entering.
 Late entries may not be admitted if workshop is full